 ● Someone directly damages your auto glass.
 If someone breaks one of your windows, you can file a claim against the liability portion of their homeowners or renters insurance, provided they have one of those policies.
 This situation applies in cases where someone accidentally breaks your window with a rogue ball, intentionally breaks your window with a bat, etc.

 When Should You File an Insurance Claim for Damaged Auto Glass?

 First and foremost, take a look at your deductible for comprehensive claims.
 You’ll need to pay that deductible before your insurance will kick in and cover the remaining cost of auto glass replacement or repairs.

+Next, get a service estimate from at least three different auto glass repair shops.
 Compare the cost of your deductible to the estimated cost of repairing or repairing the damaged window.
-If the cost of the repair is less than the cost of your deductible, it doesn’t make any sense to file a claim, since your insurance won’t pay a cent toward the repair anyway.
+If the repair cost is less than the cost of your deductible, it doesn’t make any sense to file a claim since your insurance won’t pay a cent toward the repair anyway.

 Generally speaking, it doesn’t make sense to file a claim for minor auto glass repairs.
 Since chip and crack repairs usually aren’t expensive and won’t exceed the cost of a deductible (unless yours is $0), pay for those repairs out of pocket.
 On the other hand, auto glass replacement can cost several hundred dollars, so if your deductible is fairly low, it may be in your best interest to file a claim.